cr0ybot/gulp-wp/README.md

   * [gulp-clean-css](https://www.npmjs.com/package/gulp-clean-css): Minifies CSS inteligently.
 Set to level 2 optimizations by default.
   * [gulp-dependents](https://www.npmjs.com/package/gulp-dependents): Only recompile the entry files that import/use the partial you just edited.

-> Using Sass is optional--If you prefer to use PostCSS plugins, refer to this documentation for how to load them via postcss config: https://www.npmjs.com/package/postcss-load-config
+Using Sass is optional--If you prefer to use PostCSS plugins, refer to this documentation for how to load them via postcss config: https://www.npmjs.com/package/postcss-load-config

+> Note that if you use your own local PostCSS config file, the default Gulp WP plugins (autoprefixer) will not be applied.
+Make sure your local config includes the autoprefixer plugin if you need it.

 Default config: